 The system was quite modular, but in most cases, you were told how to configure it by your leadership and everything had to be dress-right-dress.

 Body armor?
 What’s that?
 Other than your Kevlar, and the occasional odd PASGT flak jacket, you generally didn’t get armor.
-A much greater emphasis was placed on protecting you from chemical weapons than protecting you from bullets.
+Back in those days, a much greater emphasis was placed on protecting you from chemical weapons than protecting you from bullets.

 Eventually, things changed.
 First came the LBV-88, then the first generation MOLLE system, then the Great Camouflage Debacle of the 2000s, with more and more armor and more and more companies making and selling nylon gear.
 Even so, choices in those days were limited.
-The tactical load bearing vest (LB) was quite popular.
+The tactical load-bearing vest (LBV) was quite popular.

 Such vests are still around, of course.
 Eagle Industries stopped making them, and Tactical Tailor only makes a MOLLE one now.
 You can get surplus USGI MOLLE vests on eBay for cheap, too.
 As the military moved to an attitude of everyone in armor all the time, most troops simply attach their modular pouches directly to their armor.
 It leaves you with only one thing to put on, instead of layers and layers of gear.

 In the tactical gear world today the plate carrier and MOLLE belt is king.
 The old-school load-bearing vest is considered a quaint anachronism, or something for airsofters to play with, out in the yard.
 Let’s set aside those prejudices for a moment and examine one in detail.

 I have in my possession a recent-production Blackhawk (excuse me, BLACKHAWK!)
 D.O.A.V.

 Introduced by Blackhawk sometime in the 1990s, the DOAV (which stands for Dumb Old Assault Vest, or something like that I think) has been in production for probably twenty years or more now.
-An internet image search will show you that it was quite popular with special operations personnel in the early days of the GWOT, though few are likely in use by them today.
+An internet image search will show you that it was quite popular with special operations personnel in the early days of the GWOT, though there are proportionally fewer in use today.